nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 ### Data Download
 #### Ethical Statement
 To avoid the potential issue of using Harry Potter Novels, we promise the annotated dataset is developed for non-commercial use.
 Moreover, we only provide the line number and page number of each collected dialogue in Harry Potter novel rather than give the detailed content of each dialogue session.
 We further supply the script to extract corresponding raw dialogue data from the novels according to the provided line and page numbers.
-As for the annotated character attributes and relations, we have our own copyright and will release for research communities.
+As for the annotated character attributes and relations, we have our own copyright and  release for research communities.

 #### Download